youngs-kim/gamestop-wishlist/README.md

-# gamestop-wishlist
+# Gamestop Wishlist

-Personal Wishlist to save the games you want to purchase in future!
+Personal wishlist to save the games you want to purchase in future!

 Step 1 : Go to the link of the game you wish to add